Hedgehike/irf-testgen/README.md

 Setting `none` as the input of a given parameter will be translated into omitting said parameter.

-The script generates test cases, which are all possible variations of input parameters, where a variation contains a maximum of 1 invalid cases.
+The script generates test cases, which are all possible variations of input parameters, where a variation contains a maximum of 1 invalid parameters.

 Invalid cases are checked by getting the return code of the tested script.
 In PowerShell, a thrown exception will return a nonzero code, while in python you are encouraged to set it yourself by calling sys.exit(0|1) at the end of your script.

 The output gets printed to the standart output.